Emily Moore and Diana Zuckerman, PhD

-Statins are the most popular type of cholesterol-lowering medication and among the most widely prescribed drugs in the world, so the new FDA safety warnings are important to millions of men and women.
+Statins are the most popular type of cholesterol-lowering medication and among the most widely prescribed drugs in the world.
 Popular brands include Lipitor, Zocor, Crestor and Vytorin.
 They prevent the body from making cholesterol and can help prevent heart disease and stroke.
-While these cholesterol-lowering medications do have important, well-established benefits, the FDA recommends that users be aware of the possible risky side effects.
+While these medications can substantially lower your cholesterol, the benefits do not outweigh the risks for everyone who has high cholesterol.

 Since high doses of any statin can increase the risk of diabetes, doctors should check the blood sugar levels of a patient before starting them on treatment and put the patient on the lowest possible dose.

-Muscle damage from taking a statin, especially at high doses, has been a well-known side effect of statin use.
+Muscle damage from taking a statin, especially at high doses, is a well-known side effect of statin use.
 The FDA has added to their previous warnings by listing several medications that interact with one kind of statin –lovastatin, which is also known as Altroprev or Mevacor – and increase the risk of muscle damage.
-These medications, which include erythromycin (a common antibiotic) and protease in lovastatin.
+These medications include erythromycin (a common antibiotic) and protease in lovastatin.

-The FDA has previously warned patients about statins causing liver damage, and had previously warned patient to have blood tests to routinely monitor their liver enzymes.
-The FDA now says that such monitoring has not been effective to prevent the rare occurrences of severe liver injury that statins can cause.
-Instead, doctors should test liver function before starting a patient on statins, and test liver function afterwards only if the patient is displaying symptoms of liver failure.
+Statins can also cause liver damage, so doctors should test liver function before starting a patient on statins, and test liver function afterwards only if the patient is displaying symptoms of liver failure.
 These symptoms include: jaundice (the skin becomes yellowish), bleeding easily, and a swollen belly.

-For most patients with high cholesterol levels that they can’t lower to a safe level through diet and exercise, the benefits of most statins to reduce cholesterol and prevent heart disease and stroke outweigh the risks.
-However, the possible side effects of statins, or statins in combination with other medications, can be serious.
+The possible side effects of statins, alone or in combination with other medications, can be serious.
 To find out more about different types of cholesterol-lowering medications and read a comparison of risks and benefits for particular brand name drugs, please check out Our Complete Guide to Cholesterol Medication.